 \begin{lemma} In a slim heap, a real decrease-key link $vw$ increases the node rank only of $w$, by at most $\lg\lg n$. \end{lemma} \begin{proof} The proof of Lemma~\ref{L:multipass-real-decrease-key-links} with $b=0$ is valid for slim heaps as well. \end{proof}

-\begin{lemma} In slim heaps, the sum of node rank increases caused by real insertion links is at most $\lg\lg n$ per decrease-key plus at most $\lg\lg n + 3$ per delete-min. \end{lemma} \begin{proof} The proof of Lemma~\ref{L:multipass-real-insertion-links} with $b=0$ is valid for slim heaps as well. \end{proof}
+\begin{lemma} In any sequence of slim heap operations starting with empty heaps, the sum of node rank increases caused by real insertion links is at most $\lg\lg n$ per decrease-key plus at most $\lg\lg n + 3$ per delete-min. \end{lemma} \begin{proof} The proof of Lemma~\ref{L:multipass-real-insertion-links} with $b=0$ is valid for slim heaps as well. \end{proof}

-Now we come to the biggest challenge, bounding the increase in node ranks caused by left and right links and the associated step-ups.
+Now we come to the biggest challenge, bounding the increase in node ranks caused by deletion links and the associated step-ups.
 Because of the introduction of extended sizes, phantom links as well as real links can cause such increases.

-\begin{lemma} In slim heaps, the sum of increases in node ranks caused by phantom left and right links is at most $\lg\lg n$ per decrease-key plus at most $3$ per delete-min. \end{lemma}
+\begin{lemma} In any sequence of slim heap operations starting with empty heaps, the sum of increases in node ranks caused by phantom deletion links is at most $\lg\lg n$ per decrease-key plus at most $3$ per delete-min. \end{lemma}